 Saving and Clearing Filters#

 Instances automatically saves the filters and selections that are applied to local storage.
-This means that when you open a new session you will be greeted with the most recent set of filters and columns.
-This can be helpful for working on services which mostly use the same types of instances.
+This means that when you open a new session you will be shown the most recent set of filters and columns.
+This can be helpful for working on services that mostly use the same types of instances.

 To reset the table, click